Stabilization notices and discontinued functions

 JCA ECI adapter

-The JCA ECI adapter in Liberty JVM server is stabilized.
+The JCA ECI adapter in the Liberty JVM server is stabilized.
 Consider updating applications to use JCICS Link as an alternative.
 For more information about developing JCICS Link applications, see the com.ibm.cicsdev.link sample in GitHub.

 ONC RPC